jomojowo/Karpenta-eks-clusta/README.md

 - cluster_vpc_id: eks vpc id that will be use for networking.
 - cluster_vpc_subnets: eks private subnets that will use for networking.
 - public_access: true/false, if public access is needed.
-- admin_cluster_permissions: true/false, if IAM user/role use to create eks cluster need's admin rights on cluster.
+- admin_cluster_permissions: true/false, if the IAM user/role use to create eks cluster need's admin rights on cluster.

 Example below: